TeliaSoneraNorge/styleguide/README.md

 ## Getting started

 - Clone the repository

+### The out-going, pre-storybook styleguide

-- Build the component library: `npm run build:component-lib`
+- Build the component library: `npm run build:component-lib; npm run build:css`
 - Install dependencies: `npm install`
 - Run in development mode: `npm run dev`
 - Go to this URL in your browser: `http://localhost:3000/`

+### The new, storybook-based styleguide

+- cd component-lib/
+- Install dependencies: `npm install`
+- Run in development mode: `npm run storybook`
+- - Go to this URL in your browser: `http://localhost:6006/`

 ## Adding a new component